cwzhou/Analyses/README.md

 - Scripts for generating and analyzing simulation data.
 - Application of statistical methods to real-world data.

+Note: due to IRB restrictions, the real-world data is not available for public use.
+However, we include the code here for transparancy, and this can be adapted for your datasets.

 ## Directory Structure

 Below is the simplified directory structure for relevant scripts.